dyutng/MusicArtistCollaborationNetwork-SI507/README.md

 | **Influence Rankings** | Which artists are most connected, by degree centrality? |
 | **Genre Filter** | Which artists in the graph match a given genre or community tag? |

-The graph is seeded from 11 artists spanning hip-hop, pop, K-pop, indie, and electronic (Kendrick Lamar, Bad Bunny, TWICE, Mitski, Amy Winehouse, and others), then grown breadth-first through each artist's similar-artist list until it reaches a target size.
-A completed run produces a **52-artist, 45-edge network**, fully cached to disk so the CLI starts instantly on repeat runs instead of re-hitting the API.
+The graph is seeded from 11 artists spanning hip-hop, pop, K-pop, indie, and electronic (Kendrick Lamar, Bad Bunny, TWICE, Mitski, Amy Winehouse, and others), then grown through each artist's similar-artist list until it reaches a target size.
+A completed run produces a **52-artist, 45-edge network**.

 ## Architecture

-Four modules, each with one job:

 - **`music_graph.py`** — the domain model. `Artist` is a small dataclass; `MusicGraph` wraps a `networkx.Graph` and exposes only the operations the project actually needs (`shortest_path`, `top_by_centrality`, `filter_by_genre`, `get_neighbors`) rather than leaking the underlying graph library everywhere.
 - **`clients.py`** — `LastFmClient`, a thin wrapper around the Last.fm REST API with a JSON-backed response cache so identical requests never hit the network twice.